Jump back to chapter selection.

 9 Identical Quantum Particles - Formalism of Second Quantisation

-This chapter gives an introduction to the formalism of second quantisation which is a convenient technical tool discussing many-body quantum systems.
+This chapter gives an introduction to the formalism of second quantisation, which is a convenient technical tool for discussing many-body quantum systems.
 It is indispensable in quantum field theory as well as in solid state physics.
-We distinguish between Fermions (half-integer spins) and Bosons (integer spins) which behave quite differently, as we have seen in the previous chapter.
+We distinguish between fermions (half-integer spins) and bosons (integer spins), which behave quite differently, as we have seen in the previous chapter.
 This behaviour is implemented in their many-body wave functions.
-While in the previous chapter we could circumvent to deal with this aspect as we considered independent indistinguishable quantum particles, it is unavoidable to implement a more careful analysis once interactions between the particles appear.
+While in the previous chapter we could circumvent dealing with this aspect as we considered independent, indistinguishable quantum particles, it is unavoidable to implement a more careful analysis once interactions between the particles appear.

 9.1 Many-Body Wave Functions and Particle Statistics

-The Hamiltonian describing the dynamics of a systems of many identical quantum particles must be invariant under exchange (permutation) of particle degrees of freedom (coordinate, momentum, spin etc).
+The Hamiltonian describing the dynamics of a system of many identical quantum particles must be invariant under exchange (permutation) of particle degrees of freedom (coordinate, momentum, spin, and so forth).
 The identical quantum particles are indistinguishable, since in quantum mechanics it is impossible to follow the trajectories of particles under general conditions, unlike in classical mechanics.
 Permutations play indeed an important role in characterising quantum particles.
 We introduce the many-body wave function of N particles,

 ψ(r1,s1;r2,s2;;rN,sN)